// FAQ

 What's different about Becki vs other AI memory tools?

-Two things.
+Three things.

 One.
 Becki captures dead ends as first-class memory.
 The path you ruled out in Cursor in March is the path Codex won't re-suggest when you ask it the same question in May.
 Most memory layers only remember what worked.
 Becki remembers what didn't work too, and that's the part that actually compounds over time.